Course syllabus for Observation and Documentation

 Content

 The course gives an overview of use of video and sound recordings for observation and documentation.
-Different types of observation techniques and non-instrumental methods for documentation of communicative behaviours are concerned.
-The course includes lectures and laboratory elements about recording technology (inter alia microphone placement, microphone type, recording level, recording environment, room acoustics, camera placement and illumination) and the students will also carry out own observations and recordings in the field.
+Different types of observation techniques and non-instrumental methods for documentation of communicative behaviours are discussed.
+The course includes activities concerning recording technology and the students will also carry out own observations and recordings in the field.

 The course also gives experience in software for processing, annotation and analysis of video and sound recordings.
-Furthermore it includes a lecture about research ethics, form for informed agreement and other ethical aspects around recordings and a lecture about the role as an observer.
-The course is completed with a group discussion and experience sharing about the role as an observer and recording leaders illustrated with example from own recordings.
+Furthermore it includes research ethics and other ethical aspects regarding recordings and the role as an observer.

 Teaching methods